robinsonlang22/HITL_workflow/README.md

-## 🔮 Email automatic answer
-The next evolution of this platform focuses on high-stakes commercial compliance by implementing Human-in-the-Loop (HITL) and Reinforcement Learning from Human Feedback (RLHF).
-This phase demonstrates how to constrain Large Language Models (LLMs) to ensure output quality, mitigate hallucinations, and maintain professional rigor.

-# AI Customer Support HITL Pipeline 🤖✉️
+# 🔮 AI Customer Support HITL Pipeline

 An automated, Human-in-the-Loop (HITL) email processing pipeline built with n8n.
 This workflow leverages Google Gemini to analyze incoming customer emails, draft context-aware responses, and calculate a confidence score.
 High-risk or low-confidence drafts are routed to a human operator via Telegram for review before being dispatched.
+These drafts store in database for potential Reinforcement Learning from Human Feedback (RLHF) in the future.
+This workflow demonstrates how to constrain Large Language Models (LLMs) to ensure output quality, mitigate hallucinations, and maintain professional rigor.

 ## 🌟 Key Features